Time since GDPR was enforced:

 1.1 Who is affected by GDPR

-GDPR does not only affect European companies but also non-European companies who handle EU personal data.
+GDPR does not only affect European companies but also non-European companies who handle EU "personal data" (see below).
 GDPR applies to anyone who’s dealing with data belonging to EU residents.
 So in a nutshell, it probably affects you too ;)